-cup fresh squeezed lemon juice
+freshly squeezed lemon juice

-cup fresh squeezed lime juice
+freshly squeezed lime juice

 good dark rum

-lemon, sliced thin
+lemon, thinly sliced

-pineapple, trimmed, sliced lengthways into six stalks
+pineapple, trimmed, sliced lengthwise into 6 stalks

-- Brew the Tea.
+- Brew the tea.
 Add tea bags to boiled water and steep for 5 minutes.

 - Fill a pitcher a quarter way with ice.